mgb523/hebmgb/README.md

 Maria Garcia-Bodoh's code challenge, assigned by Gurgen Torosjan on April 28.

 # Overview
 Hello!
 I very much enjoyed working on this challenge.
-I approached this task with the intention of demonstrating the development of the /receipt endpoint over the course of 4 sprints, each iteration progressively implementing one of the requested features.
+I approached this task with the intention of demonstrating the development of the <code>POST /receipt</code> endpoint over the course of 4 sprints, each iteration progressively implementing one of the requested features.

 Please refer to the Insights tab to access the 4 pull requests involved in the progression: https://github.com/mgb523/hebmgb/pulse